samriddhadev/langgraph-opensearch/README.md

 # LangGraph OpenSearch

-This repository contains OpenSearch implementations for LangGraph, providing Checkpoint Savers functionality.
+This repository contains OpenSearch implementations for LangGraph, providing Checkpoint Savers and Store functionality.

 ## Overview

 The project consists of:

 1. **OpenSearch Checkpoint Savers**: Implementations for storing and managing checkpoints using OpenSearch
+2. **OpenSearch Store**: Implementations for storing and managing long-term memory using OpenSearch
 ## Dependencies

 ### Python Dependencies